J&J CEO Gorsky to step down, company veteran to lead in 2022 | Business

 Johnson & Johnson will replace Chairman and CEO Alex Gorsky with another veteran company executive starting next year.
 The world's biggest maker of health care products said late Thursday that Joaquin Duato will become CEO and a member of the company's board of directors on January 3.

 Duato, a dual citizen of Spain and the United States, has been with Johnson & Johnson for more than 30 years, the company said.
-Gorsky, 61, has served as chairman and CEO since 2012 and will become executive chairman of the board.
+Gorsky has served as chairman and CEO since 2012 and will become executive chairman of the board.

 Gorsky, who joined Johnson & Johnson in 1988, oversaw the company's biggest-ever acquisition, a USD 30-billion deal for Swiss biopharmaceutical company Actelion that was completed in 2018.